Skip to content

 Audit Logs

-This group decides whether admin and key operations leave records.
+This group decides whether admin and key operations leave records, and also lets you narrow the recorded action scope.

 • Enable Audit Logs